 How Often Do Cats Need Shots?

-Make sure you have regular discussions with your veterinary provider about the vaccines your pet may need and to ensure you remain on the proper schedule for shots.
+Make sure you have regular discussions with your veterinary provider about the vaccines your pet may need and ensure you remain on the proper schedule for shots.

 How often do cats need shots?

-As cats get older, the number of shots they need depend on several factors, including age, health, and lifestyle.
+As cats get older, the number of shots they need depends on several factors, including age, health, and lifestyle.
 Even if your cat lives strictly indoors, there are several vaccinations they should receive to be safe.
 In addition, most states, including Florida, require cats to be vaccinated against certain diseases.

 What are the core vaccinations?

-• Calcivirus: A highly contagious and common virus that can cause upper respiratory infection in cats.
+- Calcivirus: A highly contagious and common virus that can cause upper respiratory infection in cats.
 This can lead to sneezing, conjunctivitis, gum sores and lameness.

 How often do cats need rabies shots?

-The efficacy of modern vaccines has increased over the past few decades, so now most experts agree that a standard rabies shot can last for up to three years.
+The efficacy of modern vaccines has increased over the past few decades, so now most experts agree that a standard rabies shot can last up to three years.
 But check with your vet to find out their philosophy on rabies shots.

 How many shots do cats need?

-• Chlamydophila felis: An infection that causes severe conjunctivitis.
+- Chlamydophila felis: An infection that causes severe conjunctivitis.
 Sometimes the vaccination is included in the distemper shot.

 What vaccines do cats need yearly?

-There is no set schedule for annual cat vaccines - it is up to the discretion of your veterinarian, who will monitor your pet's overall health and determine when follow up shots are needed.
+There is no set schedule for annual cat vaccines - it is up to the discretion of your veterinarian, who will monitor your pet's overall health and determine when follow-up shots are needed.

 What are cat booster shots?